Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

 Disadvantages of the Knuckle Push-Ups

 When it comes to why you shouldn’t do knuckle push-ups, there aren’t that many things.
-However, there are certain aspects that you need to consider first.
+However, there are a few aspects that you need to consider first.

-Knuckle push-ups are easy on your writs, and they are great for people that developed wrist pain on injuries.
+Knuckle push-ups are easy on your wrists, and therefore they are great for people that suffer from wrist pain.

 You see, there is a fine line between the two things.

-For complete beginners that may not have conditioned their wrists yet and build some wrist strength, knuckle push-ups may be a bad idea.
+For complete beginners that may not have had enough time to condition their wrists and build some wrist strength, knuckle push-ups may be a bad idea.

 While you are doing knuckle push-ups, you are using them to stabilize yourself.
 If your wrists are weak, you can potentially lose your balance and sprain your wrists as you fall down.